mufasa1611/p753/README.md

 ![Error message for username](img/username.error.png)

 - **Initial board**
-    - After entering a valid username, the initial board is displayed showing the three rows with each 7, 5 and 3 units.
+    - After entering a valid username, the Initial board is displayed showing the three rows with each 7, 5 and 3 units.

 ![Initial board](img/initial.board.png)

 - **Playing the game**
-    - The user is requested to chose one row (1, 2 or 3).
+    - The user is requested to choose one row (1, 2 or 3).
     - If the user enters an invalid number or sign, an error message is displayed in red color.
     - The input can not be alphabetic characters, a non-existing row or an empty row.
     - The user is asked to enter a valid number.